scikido/scikido/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Student currently pursuing B.Tech in [GH Raisoni College of Engineering & Management](https://ghrcem.raisoni.net/).
+I'm a student currently pursuing B.Tech in [GH Raisoni College of Engineering & Management](https://ghrcem.raisoni.net/).

 I work mostly in **backend and private** projects.
 I also do some frontend work in HTML,CSS and JS.